-1. Scope of the Regulations 6
+1. Scope pe of the Regulations

-1.1 Introduction/Principles 6
+1.1 Introduction/Principles

-1.2 Research environment 6
+1.2 Research environment

-1.3 College Directors of Postgraduate Research 6
+1.3 College Directors of Postgraduate Research

-1.4 School Lead of Postgraduate Research 7
+1.4 School Lead of Postgraduate Research7

-1.5 Personal Tutor 7
+1.5 Personal Tutor7

-1.6 Legal and ethical issues 7
+1.6 Legal and ethical issues7

-2. Criteri a for Awarding Postgraduate Research Degrees 9
+2. Criteri a for Awarding Postgraduate Research Degrees9

-2.1 Masters by Research and MPhil 9
+2.1 Masters by Research and MPhil9

-2.2 Professional Doctorates and PhD 9
+2.2 Professional Doctorates and PhD9

-3. Metho ds of Study and Admission 1
+3. Metho ds of Study and Admission 11

-3.1 Methods of Study and Credits .1
+3.1 Methods of Study and Credits 11

-3.2 Admission Requirements .2
+3.2 Admission Requirements 12

 3.3 Admission Process

-3.4 Induction and approval of research projects 1 .3
+3.4 Induction and approval of research projects 13

-3.5 Credit Transfer and Recognition of Prior Learning (Professional Doctorate 4
+3.5 Credit Transfer and Recognition of Prior Learning (Professional Doctorate

-rammes)
+- rammes)

 3.6 Methods of study, Fees, study period and time limits

 3.7 Transfers

 3.8 Exit Awards prior to completion of registered degree programme

 3.9 Posthumous and Aegrotat Awards

 4. raduate Management, Supervision and Training

 4.1.
 Responsibilities of the Doctoral School

-4.2.
 Responsibilities of Colleges

 4.3.
 Responsibilities of Schools

 4.4 The Role and Responsibilities of the Supervisor

 4.5 Development of research and other skills

 4.6 Postgraduate Research Candidates responsibilities

 4.7 Research misconduct

 Teaching

 Candidate feedback, representation, Complaints and Appeals

-5. oring and Review of Progress
+5. pring and Review of Progress

 5.1 Review Committee

-5.2 Review of Progress :7
+5.2 Review of Progress

-5.3 Progression in Professional Doctorate Programmes .
-28
+5.3 Progression in Professional Doctorate Programmes 29

-6. Submi ssion of Thesis and Examination .
-30
+6. Submi ssion of Thesis and Examination 31

-6.1 Timing .
-30
+6.1 Timing 31

-6.2 Language of the Thesis .
-30
+6.2 Language of the Thesis 31

-6.3 Style, Content and Submission .
-30
+6.3 Style, Content and Submission 31

-6.4 E-thesis final submission to the Library
+6.4 E-thesis final submission to PURE 33

-6.5 Publication and Bar on Access .
-33
+6.5 Publication and Bar on Access 34

-6.6 Board of Examiners .
-34
+6.6 Board of Examiners 34

-6.7 Oral (viva voce) Examination .
-35
+6.7 Oral (viva voce) Examination 36

-6.8 Board of Examiners - Options/Decisions .
-36
+6.8 Board of Examiners - Options/Decisions 37

-App endix 1.
-Guidelines for a Viva Voce Examination .
-40
+Арр endix : 1.
+Guidelines for a Viva Voce Examination 40

-The i role of the Supervisor(s) .
-40
+The I ole of the Supervisor(s) 40

-Befo re the Examination .
-40
+Befor e the Examination 40

-Durir ng the Examination .
-40
+During the Examination

-End o of the Examination .
-41
+End of the Examination

-After the Examination .
-42
+After the Examination 42

-۸nn ondiv ') Torms 43
+Арр endix 2 2.
+Terms 43